gympy/gympy.github.io/_posts/2016-11-4-Literature-review.md

 The state value function and the action value function can be computed as a recursive sum as expressed by the equations below respectively [@rl-sutton; @2013-kober; @2009-deisenroth].
-These is called the *Bellman equations*.
+These are called the *Bellman equations*.

 $$\label{eq:value_bellman} V^\pi(s) = \sum_{a}^{}{\pi(s,a)}\:\sum_{s^\prime}^{}{M^a_{ss^\prime}[L^a_{ss^\prime} + \gamma V^\pi(s^\prime)]}$$